CrazyForks/gisia/README.md

 [How To Install](docs/how-to/1-quick-start.md)

-check the docs/releases to see how to upgrade to a specifed version
+check the docs/releases to see how to upgrade to a specified version

 ## 💡 Dev Philosophy